How to Rent an Apartment [2023 Rental Application Guide]

 7 Tips to Get Approved for an Apartment

-- Speed up the rental application process by providing copies of your credit report and rental reference letters from your employer and previous landlords
+- Come Prepared: Speed up the rental application process by providing copies of your credit report and rental reference letters from your employer and previous landlords.

-- The property management company won’t proceed with apartment applications if individuals decline the application fee
+- Budgets for Application Fees: The property management company won’t proceed with apartment applications if you decline the application fee.

-- Typically, ~650 is the minimum credit score needed when applying for an apartment
+- Know Your Credit Score: Typically, 650 is the minimum credit score needed when figuring out how to apply for an apartment.

-- If you don’t have pay stubs because you just got a new job, provide an offer letter from your new employer when applying for apartments
+- Gather Pay Stubs and/or Offer Letters: If you don’t have pay stubs due to a new job, provide an offer letter from your new employer when applying for apartments.

-- Call ahead to ask which payment method landlords prefer between cash, checks, or credit cards
+- Call Ahead: Ask which payment method landlords prefer: cash, checks, or credit cards.

-- If you’re on a budget, some move-in specials will waive the application fee to entice more renters to apply
+- Explore Move-In Specials: If you’re on a budget, look for move-in specials that waive the application fee to entice more renters to apply.

 Final Thoughts